kevenie/DAT505-Code/Session 8/README.md

 ## Test8-Eye Array and Raycast ##

 #### Course Description ####
-This session teachs us how to create mesh more efficiently by setting arrays and
+This session teachs us how to create mesh more efficiently by setting arrays and tellus how to load modle in code.

 #### Usage -- 1.Eye Interaction ####
 ```javascript